 Chairs: Partnerships To Foster Relevant Research

-- Mindfulness, Well-Being at Work and Economic Peace Chair
+- Economic peace, Mindfulness and Well-Being at Work Chair

 - Chair for Talent and the Digital Transformation